arnor-sigurdsson/EIR/docs/tutorials/a_using_eir/03_sequence_tutorial.rst

 .. note::

-    Which tokens are included in this plot is chosen based both on the average and standard deviation of the attribution.
+    Which tokens are included in this plot and how they are sorted is based both on the average and 95% confidence interval of the attribution.
 The raw values are also stored, in case you want to do your own analysis.
     The CIs represent the 95% confidence interval after 1,000 bootstrap samples.